techidaily/site-windows11/source/_posts/streamline-windows-searches-using-everythingapp.md

 ## What Is Everything?

- Everything is a[free search utility for your Windows PC](https://www.makeuseof.com/tag/10-best-free-search-tools-windows-10/) .
+ Everything is a [free search utility for your Windows PC](https://www.makeuseof.com/tag/10-best-free-search-tools-windows-10/) .
 It works by indexing all the files and folders on your computer's file system to create a database, after which, when you search for a file/folder, it looks it up in that database and returns relevant results instantly.

  What makes Everything so fast is how it indexes files and folders.
-Unlike the[Windows Search Indexer](https://www.makeuseof.com/windows-search-indexer-guide/) , which relies on both filenames and their content, Everything uses just file and folder names.
+Unlike the [Windows Search Indexer](https://www.makeuseof.com/windows-search-indexer-guide/) , which relies on both filenames and their content, Everything uses just file and folder names.
 Hence, indexing files and folders take less time, which, in turn, speeds up the entire process.

 ## How to Install Everything on Windows

  Everything is available for all versions of Windows.
 And depending on whether you plan on using Everything on your or someone else's computer, you can either install it or run it as a portable executable from a thumb drive.
 We'll focus on installing Everything directly on a computer in this guide.

- Start by downloading the[Everything installer](https://everything.en.softonic.com/) on your computer.
+ Start by downloading the [Everything installer](https://everything.en.softonic.com/) on your computer.
 Now, double-click the installer to launch the wizard.

  Click the**Next** on the following screens until you get to the**Select Install Options screen** .
 Check off the checkboxes next to the**Start Everything on system startup** and**Install folder context menus** options and click**Install** to install them.